kozakaron/Bubble_dynamics_simulation_CPP/README.md

  ### Run parameter studies

 A bruteforce parameter study automatically runs several simulations in parallel, and saves only the post processing data in CSV format.
-When you iniciate a

 #### example_parameter_study()